pawatsethaput/OpenBank/BNP-Paribas-OBP-API-Sandbox.md

 This document is DRAFT.
 The sandbox is in the process of being created and some data / endpoints will change prior to the hackathon!

 ####Overview
 Open Bank Project is an open source API for banks that provides a RESTful interface for developers to build customer facing applications without needing to code for each bank and/or account type differently.
 You can use it as a flexible toolbox of data and services to help realise (a.k.a. hack!) your ideas together.
-For the hackathons developers have access to *simulated* transaction data for imaginary customers that match certain customer profiles.
+For the hackathons, developers have access to *simulated* transaction data for imaginary customers that match certain customer profiles.

 ####What sort of applications can I build with the OBP API?
 Customer facing retail banking and fintech applications for consumers, SMEs, associations, charities, governments and NGOs; including (but not limited to!)
-Personal Finance Management (PFM) Solutions, online accounting integration, financial widgets, Savings Apps, Education Apps, Gamification, Peace of Mind Apps, Transparency Apps, Crowd funding, onboarding, CRM etc..
+Personal Finance Management (PFM) Solutions, online accounting integration, financial widgets, Savings Apps, Education Apps, Gamification, Peace of Mind Apps, Transparency Apps, Crowd funding, on boarding, CRM etc..

 ####What data and services can I access?
-* Access account information, balance and transaction history of a bank account
+* Access account information, balance and transaction history of multiple bank accounts
 * Enrich bank transactions with metadata (tags, comments, urls and geolocation) for example to link a receipt or video to a transaction.
 * Create/Access different views on accounts.
 Each view grants a subset of the data to a restricted